 Note: Something is Better than Nothing

-The goal with the above examples is to show you what life insurance estimates look like based on various scenarios.
+The goal of the above examples is to show you what life insurance estimates look like based on various scenarios.
 It’s surprising how much money you’d need to replace your income for even a decade.

 Process of Getting Life Insurance